 “Yeah, yeah.”
 The man moved a chair under the security camera, stood on top of it and turned the camera towards the wall.
 Then he stuck the chair beneath the door handle.

 “Now, if you make too much noise…” He walked over to the bed before pointing a revolver at his forehead.
 “I’ll blow your fucking head open.
 Now, you’re going to tell me what I want to know about Skinnyman, capiche?”

 Charlie bit back a bitter laugh.
 “You know you’re the second one today to tell me that.
 Who are you?”

-“The guy holding the gun here.
+“The one holding the gun here.
 Your boss recently lost a warehouse, the cops are crawling all over it.
 Where does he move his test subjects after processing?”

 Charlie put his free hand up.
 “Listen dude, I’m just a peon.
 I don’t know who or what you’re looking for and I couldn’t tell you where to look.”

 “Figure you’d say something like that.”
 The man put his gun away and walked over to Charlie’s IV drip.